-Josh Levin is a professional rock climber and American Ninja Warrior athlete from Sunnyvale, California.
+Josh Levin is a professional climber and American Ninja Warrior athlete from Sunnyvale, California.
 Recognized as one of USA Climbing’s most decorated youth competitors, Josh spent his early climbing career accumulating 19 National Championship titles, 5 Continental Championships, multiple US speed climbing records, and the bronze medal at the 2008 Youth World Championships.
-The Northern California native quickly moved up the ranks into the pro circuit with wins in bouldering, sport climbing, and speed climbing competitions, establishing himself as one of the most well-rounded competitors in the sport.
+The Northern California native quickly moved up the ranks into the pro circuit with wins in speed, bouldering, and lead climbing competitions, establishing himself as one of the most well-rounded competitors in the sport.
 With nearly two decades of climbing experience, Josh has also ticked off V13 and 5.14c outdoors and is always looking to expand his climbing into new styles and terrains.

 In 2016, Josh began competing on the NBC TV show American Ninja Warrior, earning the title of Rookie of the Year in Season 8.
 He followed up his breakout performance by being selected as the first rookie in history to Team USA for the USA vs. The World competition.
 During the event, Josh became the first American rookie to clear Stage 3, helping to clinch the World Championship trophy for the 2nd consecutive year.
 In the same season, Josh also competed on USA Network's Team Ninja Warrior as a part of Joe Moravsky's Storm Team.
 As the team's relay anchor, he won 3 back-to-back relays en route to claiming the title of Team Ninja Warrior Champions.